CodesParadox/myMath-task/README.md

 Exp and the power function.

 main:
-The user need to insert a number X, must be true number, and the function will calculate the following:
+The user need to insert a number X, must be a true number, and the function will calculate the following:

 f1(x)= e^x + 3^x -2.